 Elizabeth Eckermann Endowed Track on Gender and Quality of Life

-Named for an ISQOLS leader and pioneer in the advancement of adolescent quality of life research, contributions made to the “Elizabeth Eckermann Endowed Track” will permanently endow a track on the “Gender and Quality of Life” to be held as part of each ISQOLS international conference program.
+Named for an ISQOLS leader and pioneer in the advancement of gendered quality of life research, contributions made to the “Elizabeth Eckermann Endowed Track” will permanently endow a track on the “Gender and Quality of Life” to be held as part of each ISQOLS international conference program.
 This track will include as least two sessions consisting of three or more participants whose research activities overlap with the purpose of this endowment.

 Only the income earned from this Fund will be used to support the endowed track.